Managing exposure to chemicals

 H3b Emissions of polychlorinated biphenyl to air, land and water, England Improvement Improvement Improvement

-H3b Emissions of polychlorinated naphthalenes to air, land and water, England Little or no change Improvement Improvement
+H3b Emissions of polychlorinated naphthalenes to air, land and water, England Deterioration Improvement Improvement

 H4 Exposure of wildlife to chemicals in the environment in England and for some marine components in the UK Not assessed Not assessed Not assessed